DrewNaylor/MadMilkman.Ini/README.md

 > Note: This fork ports MadMilkman.Ini to .NET Standard 2.0.
 Documentation may take a bit to update to reflect this.

 > Note 2: The name for this fork has been changed to libinidotnet, and it'll take a little while to update everything and get a 3.0 release out with the new name.
+Neither this project nor myself are associated with Microsoft or .NET, and Microsoft does not condone this project.
+Adding "dotnet" to the project's name is only to show that it works with .NET.

 # ![MadMilkman.Ini component's icon](../master/MadMilkman.Ini/Properties/MadMilkman.Ini.png) Fork of MadMilkman.Ini, Built for .NET Standard 2.0
 This **[fork of MadMilkman.Ini](https://github.com/MarioZ/MadMilkman.Ini)** is a .NET Standard 2.0 library which simplifies processing of INI files and requires only a minimum of any of these [.NET versions](https://docs.microsoft.com/en-us/dotnet/standard/net-standard):